graphhopper/directions-api/README.md

 =======

 With [GraphHopper Web API](http://graphhopper.com/#enterprise) it is possible to get the fastest path between two or more locations.
-Additionally to the Open Source API it is possible to use addresses as location, not only coordinates.
-This process is called *Geocoding*.

 ## How to Start